SHIFT: No Weekends SCHEDULE: Full-time Salary Estimate: $85280.00 - $127920.00 / year Learn more about the benefits offered for this job.

 Measureable Reduction in Avoidable Harm Expectations:

-Provide analysis and identifying trends from reports (e.g. PSIP data, SHARP report, Service Line Dashboards) to track progress of improvement strategies.
+• Provide analysis and identifying trends from reports (e.g. event reports, SHARP report, Service Line Dashboards) to track progress of improvement strategies.
 Spread and sustain improvement.

 Risk Management/Claims Activities (if not otherwise assigned)

-Notify HCI of all actual and potential claims
+• Notify and interact with HCI on all actual and potential claims

 Team STEPPS Master Trainer preferred